proximustech/liberty-flag-java-tools/README.md

 # Liberty flag java tools
-Java library to facilitate de connection with the liberty-flag http api
+Java library to facilitate the connection with the liberty-flag http api